Kitsap Fast Ferries: Service

-The Seattle–Bremerton route began service on July 10, 2017.
+The Bremerton–Seattle route began service on July 10, 2017.
 It was followed by the Kingston route in November 2018 and the Southworth route in March 2021.
+All three routes charge a $2 eastbound fare and $10 westbound fare, offering monthly passes and PugetPasses for frequent passengers; reduced fare passengers are charged a $1 eastbound fare and $5 westbound fare.
+The regional ORCA card is accepted to pay one-way fares, along with exact cash and tokens.
+The routes generally run during peak periods on weekdays and have additional trips on Saturdays during the summer season to cover gaps in Washington State Ferries sailings.
+Saturday service between October and April was suspended in 2025.
+The additional runs, which were added in 2021 to compensate for a lack of state ferry service, are planned to continue through the 2026 FIFA World Cup with funding from the state government.

-The Seattle–Bremerton route makes six daily round trips on weekdays, during peak periods, and ten round trips on Saturdays, with no trips on Sundays.
+The Bremerton–Seattle route uses an online reservation system that is able to book up to 88 of the 118 seats on a given trip, with walk-ons to fill the rest of the seats.
+The route makes six daily round trips on weekdays and ten round trips on Saturdays, with no trips on Sundays.
 The journey takes an estimated 28 minutes, with an additional seven minutes for unloading and loading at each terminal.
-The Kitsap Fast Ferries service uses an online reservation system that is able to book up to 88 of the 118 seats on a given trip, with walk-ons to fill the rest of the seats.

-Kitsap Fast Ferries charges a $2 eastbound fare and $10 westbound fare, offering monthly passes and PugetPasses for frequent passengers; reduced fare passengers are charged a $1 eastbound fare and $5 westbound fare.
-The regional ORCA card is accepted to pay one-way fares, along with exact cash and tokens.

 As part of the launch of fast ferry service in 2017, Kitsap Transit introduced new express bus service to the Bremerton terminal that is timed to ferry departures and arrivals.
 The routes connect Bremerton to Silverdale, Poulsbo, and East Bremerton.
 Similar routes, including on-demand service, were also launched alongside the Kingston and Southworth fast ferries.